SelecTree: Tree Detail

 Longevity 40 to 150 years.

-Leaves Lanceolate to Ovate, Gray Green, Gold, Deciduous.
+Leaves Lanceolate to Ovate, Bluish Green or Silver or Gray Green, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Lavender.
 Flowers in Spring, Summer or Fall.
 Has perfect flowers (male and female parts in each flower).